nevinkopp/nevinkopp.github.io/_projects/2_project.md

     Underwater Image Enhancement for Tracking (UWIE-TR) algorithm.
 </div>

-The feature extration head consists of a convolutional layer with 64 output channels which is then fed into two ResNet blocks which each have two convolutional layers with 64 channels.
+The feature extraction head consists of a convolutional layer with 64 output channels which is then fed into two ResNet blocks which each have two convolutional layers with 64 channels.
 From here, the transformer based encoder learns the underwater latent space from which the decoder generates the enhanced image [1].

 The next step is to now train and run the SOTA tracker models on the newly enhanced dataset and see if the performance is increased further.
 These results are shown below.